monstera-pot/ANostalgicWeatherApp/README.md

 An app for those nostalgic of simpler times.

-Used OpenWeatherMap API to retrieve the forecasts and location and React for the front end.
+Used React and OpenWeatherMap API to retrieve the weather forecasts and location.

+Thanks to reynico for the inspiration.